dyhes/zulip/docs/outreach/mentoring.md

   resolve, which for some reason your mentee cannot raise directly.

 - If it turns out that cannot dedicate sufficient time to support your mentee for all or part of the remaining duration of the program.
-As long as Zulip's program administrators are informed, we can make sure someone else covers for you.
+As long as Aloha's program administrators are informed, we can make sure someone else covers for you.